maiyama/foods-for-brain/_posts/2019-11-17-welcome-to-foods-for-brain.md

 layout: post
 title:  "Welcome to Foods for Brain!"
 author: mai
-categories: [ motivation ]
+categories: [ motivation, japanese ]
 image: assets/images/shiningleaves.jpg
+tags: [featured]
 ---

-Welcome to my personal blog about food, science and lessons in everyday life! (日本語は下の方）
+Welcome to my personal blog about food, science and lessons in everyday life!<br/>
+You will find posts in English and Japanese with slightly different contents.
+Posts in Japanese are tagged with "**Japanese**" tag and can be searched in the keyword search on top right of the homepage. <br/>
+(日本語は下の方）

 #### First of all, a little about myself.